 2. Conduct Google Hangouts.

 Interacting with your potential consumers through Google Hangouts is a great way to convey value in what you’re offering.
 Think about it this way, there is a reason why retail product demos and infomercials are popular sales touch points.
-They give consumers the opportunity to build a repport with the presenter which, ultimately, builds credibility and value in the offering.
+They give consumers the opportunity to build a rapport with the presenter, which ultimately builds credibility and value in the offering.
 Again, this process does not have to be elaborate.
 It’s an easy and inexpensive way to let potential customers into your world without either one of you having to travel.

 3. Hold Weekly Hashtag Chats (aka Twitter chats).